by Patrick McShea

 The City Nature Challenge also has California roots, beginning in 2016 as a Los Angeles versus San Francisco contest by citizen science staff at the Natural History Museum of Los Angeles County and California Academy of Sciences.
 These two institutions continue to as the principal organizers for the global effort, and this year, more than 400 cities across the globe are expected to participate in the competition.

-2021 marks the fourth consecutive year for Carnegie Museum of Natural History to serve as one of CNC’s city organizer agencies.
-Partner organizers for this year’s event are the Pittsburgh Parks Conservancy and the Pennsylvania Alliance of Environmental Educators.
+2021 marked the fourth consecutive year for Carnegie Museum of Natural History to serve as one of CNC’s city organizer agencies.
+Partner organizers for 2021 were the Pittsburgh Parks Conservancy and the Pennsylvania Alliance of Environmental Educators.
 An online workshop for teachers and other educators to promote student participation in early March helped groups get an early start and a regularly updated web page contains current information about the event.

 How to Participate in City Nature Challenge